psadmin-io/psadminio-io_weblogic/README.md

 ### io_weblogic::jce

-The JCE class downloads and installs the JAVA Unlimite Cryptography Extensions needed for setting up WebLogic for SSL
+The JCE class downloads and installs the JAVA Unlimited Cryptography Extensions needed for setting up WebLogic for SSL

 This class will be run if the install_jce flag is set to true.

 By default the class will download the JCE files directly from Oracle.
 1.7 for PT 8.55/8.54 and 1.8 for 8.56.
 See the hiera example for an example of how to pass in a path or another URL.

-For extracting the archives you will need unzip on Linux or 7zip on Windows.
+For extracting the archives you will need `unzip` on Linux or `7zip` on Windows.

 Hiera Example:
 ```yaml